-Given the discretion afforded to the active Investment Managers, the trustees expect that their Investment Managers will take account of all financially material factors including the potential impact of ESG factors in the implementation of their mandate.
+Given the discretion afforded to the active investment managers, the trustees expect that their investment managers will take account of all financially material factors including the potential impact of ESG factors in the implementation of their mandate.

-Within active mandates, the trustees have delegated responsibility for the consideration of stock specific issues to their individual Investment Managers.
-The trustees have discussed the extent to which ESG issues and climate change risk, where relevant to the investment mandate, are integrated into the investment processes of their Investment Managers and are satisfied that the Investment Managers are following an approach which takes account of all financially material factors.
+Trustees have delegated responsibility for the consideration of asset specific issues to their individual investment managers.
+The trustees have discussed the extent to which ESG issues and climate change risk are integrated into the investment processes of their investment managers and are satisfied that the investment managers are following an approach which takes account of all financially material factors.